Klinefelter’s Syndrome or XXY

-If you visit the many Facebook pages where KS or XXY is discussed, you may be a little confused as to the difference between the two – or if you are XXY, but prefer not to be described as having KS, I hope this may help!
+If you visit the many Facebook pages where Klinefelter’s Syndrome or XXY is discussed, you may be a little confused as to the difference between the two – or if you are XXY, but prefer not to be described as having KS, I hope this may help!

-In 1942, when Harry Klinefelter identified 9 men with similar characteristics, the syndrome he identified was given his name.
+In 1942, when Harry Klinefelter identified 9 men with similar characteristics – they were tall (around six feet), had small testes, were unable to produce sperm, had sparse facial and body hair and had gynaecomastia.
+The syndrome he identified was given his name.

 In 1959, Patricia Jacobs identified that men who had Klinefelter’s Syndrome had a chromosome pattern, or karyotype, 47,XXY – or often referred to as XXY.